-- International Student Support (ISS) organises an annual five-day orientation programme for international students in mid-September, prior to the start of the first semester, during the overall Welcome and Orientation period for all new students to Queen's.
+- International Student Support (ISS) organise a five-day Orientation programme for international students in mid-September, during the overall Welcome and Orientation period for all new students to Queen's.
 A four-day orientation programme is held in late January for international students commencing their studies in the second semester.

-- The orientation programmes give students the opportunity to meet ISS staff, academic staff, Students' Union representatives and fellow international students.
-The programme includes tours of the university's academic and recreational facilities and the city of Belfast.
-Students are also given advice on adjusting to university academic study, life in university accommodation, living expenses and local immigration requirements.
+- The Orientation programme gives students the opportunity to meet ISS staff, academic staff, Students' Union representatives and fellow international students.
+Activities include tours of the university and the city of Belfast, along with advice on adjusting to university academic study, life in university accommodation, living expenses and local immigration requirements.

 English Language Requirements

 Applicants whose first language is not English must meet both the academic and English language entry requirements for their course.
 Please refer to the university website for details, including other acceptable qualifications and specific course requirements.
 In general, the minimum standard is:

 - IELTS Academic: 6.0–6.5 (minimum of 5.5 in all four components of the test); or

 - TOEFL iBT: 80–90 (minimum marks for Listening 17, Reading 18, Speaking 20, Writing 17); or

 - INTO English for University Studies Test: 65% (minimum of 55% in each test component).
-INTO Queen's University Belfast offers a wide range of English Language courses to assist students to meet the required standard of English language to be eligible for entry to degree programmes at the university.
+INTO Queen's University Belfast offers a wide range of courses to help students meet the required standard of English language for entry to degree programmes at the university.